Skip to main content

 Today we know that some minerals have complicated structures, and that many minerals have polyhedral frameworks that are not closest packed at all.
 Minerals containing alkali or alkaline earth elements cannot be closest packed because alkalis and alkaline earths are too large to fit in tetrahedral or octahedral sites.
 The closest-packed model also fails for other minerals, such as fluorite, CaF2, in which small anions are between large cations, and for metals that have a body-centered cubic structure in which each atom contacts eight others.

-This page titled 13.3.3: Exceptions to Closest Packing is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.3.3: Exceptions to Closest Packing is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.